Sīrah

+The stories were written in the form of “founding conquest stories” based on nostalgia for the golden age then.
+Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.
+Western historians describe the purpose of these early biographies as largely to convey a message, rather than to strictly and accurately record history.
+Lawrence Conrad examines the early sirah books and sees that the dates of Muhammad's birth span a period of up to 85 years.
+Conrad defines this as "the fluidity (evolutionary process) continued even in the written period."

+Terminology

-In the Arabic language the word sīra or sīrat (سيرة) comes from the verb sāra, which means to travel or to be on a journey.
-A person's sīra is that person's journey through life, or biography, encompassing their birth, events in their life, manners and characteristics, and their death.
+In the Arabic language the word sīrah or sīrat (سيرة) comes from the verb sāra, which means "to travel" or "to be on a journey".
+A person's sīrah is that person's journey through life, or biography, encompassing their birth, events in their life, manners and characteristics, and their death.
 In modern usage it may also refer to a person's resume.
-It is sometimes written as "seera", "sirah" or "sirat", all meaning "life" or "journey".
+It is sometimes written as "seerah", "sirah" or "sirat", all meaning "life" or "journey".
 In Islamic literature, the plural form, siyar, could also refer to the rules of war and dealing with non-Muslims.